FREQUENTLY ASKED QUESTIONS:

 How do I schedule a mediation?
 If you have an active court case and you also have an attorney, your attorney will contact the mediator to schedule mediation for a time that works for you.
 If you do not have an attorney and you want to schedule mediation, then simply call our office at 509-747-1817.
 During this phone call, our office will not collect any information from you other than the case number (if you have one), party names, phone numbers, and email addresses.
 We ask that you not share any merits of the case with us during this phone call as we will collect those details from you during the mediation when we can give you our devoted attention.
 Once the mediator has contact information for both parties, the mediator will send a text or an email to both parties on the same thread with a set of available dates so that the parties can mutually agree upon a date (subject to the other party agreeing to use our office for mediation).
 Once a date is selected, the mediator will collect a deposit of one full hour ($175.00) and then email the parties a Confirmation, an Agreement to Mediate, and Zoom credentials for any party that prefers to appear by Zoom.
 Note that your mediation date is NOT CONFIMRED until the full deposit is made. $100 of this deposit is nonrefundable.
-The remainder of the deposit is refundable so long as the mediation is cancelled at least 72 hours in advance of the scheduled start time.
+The remainder of the deposit is refundable so long as the mediation is cancelled at least 3 business days in advance of the scheduled start time.